xpdustry/kotlin-runtime/README.md

 ## Description

-This plugin provides the kotlin (1.6.10) librairies for Kotlin plugins :
+This plugin provides the kotlin (1.6.10) libraries for Kotlin plugins :

 - `xpdustry-kotlin-stdlib`